Jon-P-Madden/MakeMe-Resume-Positioning-Engine/Resume_Positioning_Engine_README.md

 This tool is not a resume formatter.

 It demonstrates how to build a workflow around a real, underserved problem: most candidates don't know how to translate raw experience into targeted positioning.
-The gap is not effort — it's interpretation.

-This project demonstrates:
 - **Intake design** — structured questions that surface signal, not just data entry
 - **AI as interpreter** — Claude used to classify and reframe, not just generate
-- **Workflow thinking** — five deliberate steps that mirror how a career strategist actually works
+- **Workflow thinking** — five deliberate steps that mirror how a career strategist works
 - **Constraint-driven architecture** — single-file, no-backend, maximum portability

 ---